STANDALONE IND AS FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH 2021

-The Members of M/s.
 GLOBAL CAPITAL MARKETS LIMITED

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true andfair view in conformity with the accountingprinciples generally accepted in India of the statement of affairs of the company as at31st March 2019 and its profit and its cash flow for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 (the "Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2021 the profit and total comprehensiveloss changes in equity and its cash flows for the year ended on that date.

 Emphasis of Matters